xddxdd/blog/source/_posts/en/article/modify-website/simple-telegram-bot.lantian/index.md

 - `message/chat/id`: ID of the chat window.
 - `message/text`: Command from the user.

-Compared to Python which parses JSON directly and formats it into a `dict`, Go's approach is more complicated, where we have to set up data structures to store the needed messages.
+Compared to Python, which parses JSON directly and formats it into a `dict`, Go's approach is more complicated, where we have to set up data structures to store the needed messages.
 Therefore the following structure is needed:

 ```go
 type tgChat struct {